sudev/sudev.github.com/_posts/2013-09-07-minixinstall.markdown

 **Starting SSh daemon**

-When you have successfully installed openssh start the ssh daemon in minix type(start ssh will create keys for you),
+When you have successfully installed openssh start the ssh daemon in minix type(starting ssh will create your keys),

     sh /usr/pkg/etc/rc.d/sshd start